DestroyedClone/PoseHelper/CloakBuff/README.md

 ## Extra
 * **Shock Disrupts Cloak:** Targets that are shocked are unable to be cloaked.
 Celestine elites will briefly give them the cloak buff, which will get immediately removed.
 * **Shock Pauses Celestine:** Shocked targets can't be given cloak at all from Celestine elites.
-* **Enable Stuns/Shocks:** By default, it allows *Umbra Survivors* to be shocked.
+* **Enable Stuns/Shocks:** It's disabled by default as stuns are a very easy way to shut down enemies, but if you want it enabled I recommend `UmbraOnly`.
 Can be configured to both Survivors and Umbras, Umbras only, or neither.

 ## ToDo:
 * Revision: Prevent pinging cloaked enemies entirely